 71152-02 GENERAL GUIDANCE

 The PI&R inspections should follow a performance-based approach to the extent possible.
-Inspectors should evaluate products and results of the licensee’s program, including the use of operating experience, assessments, and audits.
+Inspectors should evaluate products and results of the licensee’s PI&R program, including the use of operating experience, assessments, and audits.
 Inspectors should focus on the results associated with risk-significant issues.
 For the issues that are determined to be performance deficiencies, inspectors should evaluate the causes that relate to cross-cutting aspects for insights on performance.
-Inspections performed in accordance with this procedure should focus on the identification of problems and the effectiveness of corrective actions for risk-significant issues rather than the administrative aspects of the program and associated procedures.
+Inspections performed in accordance with this procedure should focus on the identification of problems and the effectiveness of corrective actions for risk-significant issues rather than the administrative aspects of the PI&R program and associated procedures.

 The Office of Nuclear Reactor Regulation, Division of Operating Reactors, Quality Assurance and Vendor Inspection Branch should be notified via email when issues related to potential vendor or supplier deficiencies are reviewed.
 Include the vendor’s name and provide a brief description of the deficiency and/or component, as appropriate